henryy/henryy.github.io/_pages/about.md

 Research Interests
 ------
-My research interests focus on solving the security issues in computing systems.
-Currently, I am mainly working on AI security topics including edge computing security issues on FPGA devices and novel security or safety issues in large language models.
+My research interests focus on exploring, understanding, and mitigating the security or safety issues in various AI models.
+Besides, I am also interested in studying two topics includng inference acceleration and image compression.